Airline Cancellation Policies Due to Coronavirus (COVID-19) – Everything You Need to Know

 Alaska Airlines

-For tickets purchased between February 27, 2020, and March 31, 2021, for travel by February 28, 2022, change and cancellation fees will be waived.
-If you choose to change your flight, your new flight needs to be completed within 1 year.
-If you cancel your trip, your funds will be held as a credit that can be used towards a new flight.
+For tickets purchased by April 30, 2021, for travel by March 31, 2022, the Peace of Mind waivers will apply.
+This means change and cancellation fees will be waived.
+If you want to make a change, your new flight needs to be completed within 1 year.
+If you choose to cancel your Alaska Airlines flight, your funds will be held as a credit that can be used towards a new flight.
+Saver fares can’t be changed — they can only be canceled for future travel credit.

 To read Alaska Airlines’ full policy regarding COVID-19, click here.